 2. Works your insides, too

 While your muscles are getting a good workout, your cardiovascular system is, too.
 Swimming makes your heart and lungs strong.
 Swimming is so good for you that researchers share it may even reduce your risk of death.
-Compared with inactive people, swimmers have about half the risk of death.
-Some other studies have shown that swimming may help lower blood pressure and control blood sugar.
+Compared with inactive people, swimmers have about .
+Some other studies have shown that swimming may help and .

 3. Is appropriate for people with injuries, arthritis, and other conditions